-Summary: The civil SOL against all defendants is age 48 with a very narrow discovery rule.
+Summary: The civil SOL against all defendants is age forty-eight with a very narrow discovery rule.

-Liability Limitations: Generally, the State of Texas may be liable for CSA claims based in negligence.857 The State must be given notice or receive actual notice of the claim within 6 months after the injury occurs.858 Texas cannot be held liable for punitive damages, and damages to a single person arising from a single occurrence cannot exceed \$250,000.859 Charitable immunity was abolished by common law in 1971.860 However, the State legislature enacted the Charitable Immunity and Liability Act in 1987, reducing the liability exposure and insurance costs of charitable organizations and their employees and volunteers in order to encourage volunteer services and maximize the resources devoted to delivering these services.861 ge Ca p 002 Age 23 (age of majority, 18, plus 5 years).
-864 007 Added to its age 23 SOL the offense of continuous sexual abuse of a child.
-865 011 Added to its age 23 SOL the offense of trafficking and prostitution.
-866 015 Extended to age 33 (age of majority, 18, plus 15 years).
-867 19 Extended to age 48 (age of majority, 18, plus 30 years).
-868 objectively verified."870 Additionally, the plaintiff need only know of the abuse and the injury, not their causal connection, before the discovery rule is triggered.
-871 Statutory In 1995, Texas added a very narrow statutory discovery rule that gives a plaintiff thirty days after "discover[ing] the identity of the defendant" to amend a previously filed petition with the court.
-872 The discovery rule applies to individual perpetrators and to institutional defendants, but not to the government.
-873
+Liability Limitations: Generally, the State of Texas may be liable for CSA claims based in negligence.
+The State must be given notice or receive actual notice of the claim within six months after the injury occurs.
+Texas cannot be held liable for punitive damages, and damages to a single person arising from a single occurrence cannot exceed \$250,000.
+Charitable immunity was abolished by common law in 1971.
+However, the State legislature enacted the Charitable Immunity and Liability Act in 1987, reducing the liability exposure and insurance costs of charitable organizations and their employees and volunteers in order to encourage volunteer services and maximize the resources devoted to delivering these services.

-Other Tolling Theories/Causes of Action: Fraudulent concealment, equitable estoppel, and conspiracy can toll an SOL, but none have successfully tolled the SOL for CSA cases.862 The Court of Appeals recently reversed a lower court ruling dismissing a CSA case on SOL grounds, recognizing PTSD and repressed memories could result in plaintiff being of unsound mind, which would toll the SOL.863
+Other Tolling Theories/Causes of Action: Fraudulent concealment, equitable estoppel, and conspiracy can toll an SOL, but none have successfully tolled the SOL for CSA cases.
+868 The Court of Appeals recently reversed a lower court ruling dismissing a CSA case on SOL grounds, recognizing PTSD and repressed memories could result in plaintiff being of unsound mind, which would toll the SOL.
+869